As part of the Barbara Stanwyck Blogathon hosted by The Girl with the White Parasol

 The only remnant of Carroll’s first wife is her monstrous portrait.
 She is never shown in flashback merely suggested by the point of view of Beatrice or Carroll, yet we get a sense of her through the painting called The Angel of Death.
 This is her transfiguration as he made her sick to death.

-Often in these kinds of films, the first wife is never visually represented.
-As in Rebecca, Jane Eyre and The Two Mrs Carrolls but the process of repetition is evident, the visual absence of the original woman is filled in with suggestions, traces of her existence and verbal references.
+Often, the first wife is never visually represented in these kinds of films.
+As in Rebecca, Jane Eyre, and The Two Mrs Carrolls but the process of repetition is evident, the visual absence of the original woman is filled in with suggestions, traces of her existence, and verbal references.